xYuunaX/SegaSaturnTribute/README.md

       * AlternativeDecode="0" if sound is stutering
       * BlockCode="100-450" if the game doesn't boot, try BlockCode 200 and work your way up/down.
       * VDP1DrawThread="1" may boost performance for certain titles, but will cause stuttering for others
-      * CDBlockNoWait="1" for faster loading
+      * CDBlockNoWait="1" for faster loading, may cause some games to load into blackscreen.
       * Deinterlace="1" (Not sure if this has any effect, but apparently it's suppose to speed up some games)

 Common Settings: